bestwebsoft/htaccess-wordpress-plugin/readme.txt

 * NEW: The ability to change the Directive block of the existing .htaccess file was added.
 Plugin optimization is done.

 == Upgrade Notice ==

+= V1.6.7 =
+We fixed the error with Order Deny Alow lines overflow in the .htaccess file.

 = V1.6.6 =
 The Polish language file is added to the plugin.
 We updated all functionality for wordpress 4.2.2.